mre/prettyprint/assets/README.md

-## Syntax Highlighting in bat
+## Syntax Highlighting in prettyprint

-`bat` uses the [syntect](https://github.com/trishume/syntect) library to highlight source code.
+`prettyprint` uses the [syntect](https://github.com/trishume/syntect) library to highlight source code.
 As a basis, syntect uses [Sublime Text](https://www.sublimetext.com/) syntax definitions in the `.sublime-syntax` format.

-In order to add new syntaxes to `bat`, follow these steps:
+In order to add new syntaxes to `prettyprint`, follow these steps:

 1. Find a Sublime Text syntax for the given language, preferably in a separate Git repository which can be included as a submodule (under `assets/syntaxes`).